code-with-amitk/Code-examples/System-Design/Concepts/Hashing/README.md

 ## Consistent Hashing / Consistent Hash Ring = (Solution to above problem)
 - Consistent hashing is technique where only k/n keys need to be rehashed, where k is the number of keys, and n is the number of servers.
 - keys are stored in ring of servers
-#### Example
+#### Storing data
 - server0(stores keys 0-10), server1(11-20), server2(21-30)

 <img src=images/Consistent_Hashing1.png width=150/>

-**Deletion of server1:**
+#### Deletion of server1
-  - server2 stores keys present on server1.
+- Server2 stores keys present on server1.
 - REHASHING: Only keys 11-20 need to rehashed not all.

 <img src=images/Consistent_Hashing_Deletion.png width=150/>

 **Addition of server4:**